brycewray/hugo-site/content/posts/2020/03/back-nunjucks-eleventy-site.md

 [^HelpNeeded]: Notably, I couldn't successfully translate the Nunjucks template for my [posts list pages](/posts) into a properly [paginated](https://11ty.dev/docs/pagination) "feed" (so to speak) using .11ty.js templating.
 I also couldn't figure out how to make a pure-vanilla-JavaScript version of Max Böck's [superb webmentions-handling Nunjucks code](https://mxb.dev/blog/using-webmentions-on-static-sites/), which I'd shamelessly copied for my own purposes; as a result, I temporarily reverted to using [Talkyard](https://talkyard.io) for commenting---which I **still** recommend for general commenting purposes, mind you---because it was easy to insert the necessary Talkyard-provided code into the appropriate .11ty.js template.
 Incidentally, I removed webmentions (and old pre-webmentions comments) a few days later, so that issue is now moot.

-Plus, I soon realized that, *because* of my inability to do much with the .11ty.js templates other than slavishly follow others' examples (and keep begging smarter people for help they didn't have time to give), I wouldn't be able to do much with .11ty.js templates going forward.
+Plus, I soon realized that, *because* of my inability to do much with the .11ty.js templates other than slavishly follow others’ examples (and keep begging smarter people for help they didn't have time to give), I wouldn't be able to do much with .11ty.js templates going forward.
 By contrast, I'd frequently tinkered behind the scenes with the .njk templates to see what I could do to make small improvements.

 So, after a few days with the sort-of-.11ty.js-based templating setup, I decided to go back to Nunjucks.